owencqueen/infection_modeling/challenge_19-4/README.md

 ## Discussion
 We can clearly see that a larger ν value decreases the spread of our infectious disease in the model.
 However, we can see that the reduction in mean proportion of infected patients is nonlinear as ν decreases.
 This finding will be discussed more in the next challenge.

+## Running the Code
+Running this script requires no additional actions.
+This script will output histograms of total infected individuals for different specified values of nu.